cjoakim/azure-cosmosdb-synapse-link/PythonSqlConsoleApp/readme.md

 > python main.py stream_sales demo sales sale_id data/sales1.json 999999 0.5

 where:
-  demo = the database name
-  sales = the container name
+  stream_sales    = the program function
-  sale_id = the partition key attribute name in the data, will be used to populate /pk data/sales.json = the input file  (see above instructions on unzipping the zip file) 999999 = max documents to be loaded count
-  0.5 = pause 0.5 seconds between each write
+  demo            = the database name sales           = the container name sale_id         = the partition key attribute name in the data, will be used to populate /pk data/sales.json = the input file  (see above instructions on unzipping the zip file) 999999          = max documents to be loaded count 0.5             = pause 0.5 seconds between each write
 ```

+Please see the above section on the **AZURE_CSL_COSMOSDB_MONGODB_CONN_STRING** environment variable.